NicLandajo/Crate/README.md

 From coding bespoke pipeline tools and custom search behaviors to organizing, migrating, and building out massive, tidy asset libraries from scratch, we can help you maximize Crate’s potential.

-Let us handle the pipeline hygiene and customization so you can focus entirely on the creative work.
+Let us handle the maintenance and workflow customization in Crate so you can focus entirely on creative work.